bhasjim/guodaddy/proposal.md

 perhaps consider the category that the picture goes into?
 The image can be a food picture, a great location, or it could be outside of these categories.
 Controversial posts etc can also be popular.
 How would you differentiate?"

 > Alok: "I really liked the ideas by Bahari Hasjim.
-If you could combine the ideas behind both the storyboards together, that would be something that I would use :) "
+If you could combine the ideas behind both the storyboards together, that would be something that I would use :)"

-Description of your proposed project’s features.
-You can add UI sketches here if you want, but no need for a full paper prototype.
-
-Description of how you will split the programming work amongst your 4 team members.
-Remember: everyone should write code!

-Description of what pieces of feedback that you took from classmates and your TA to settle on this idea
+The above pieces of feedback helped shape our features and the direction we took our initial ideas.
+The advice from Emily resulted in the "Categories" feature of our app, where we decided to split pictures up into the different types they were.
+Alok's feedback resulted in us deciding to use a map interface for placing Instagram pictures.

+### Features:

+The motivation behind this app is twofold.
+One, photographers can find locations that other photographers have taken pictures, and try to replicate their shots or use their photoshoot locations.
+Two, it's a way for people who haven't been to certain locations to get an idea of what that area is like.

+Both of these goals are accomplished with a single map interface.
+At the top of the map will be three buttons for the **food** category, **portrait** category, and **landcape** categories.
+Using OpenCV and other tools, we will be able to present users with local cuisine, great places to photograph people, and great views.

+The pictures will appear on the map as circles with numbers inside (representing the number of pictures at that location.
+As the user zooms in, the circles will split into circles with smaller numbers, representing more specific locations.
+As an example, Yosemite may appear as a circle with a large number of pictures, but after the user zooms in, it will split into circles at Half Dome, Clouds Rest, and Curry Village.

+Locations will be automatically filled with public pictures that have that location.
+By checking a box in user settings, users can choose to add their private pictures as well.

+### How We're Going to Split the Work: